Lancashire: Geography

-Divisions and environs

-Lancashire, the shire county controlled by the county council is divided into local government districts, Burnley, Chorley, Fylde, Hyndburn, Lancaster, Pendle, Preston, Ribble Valley, Rossendale, South Ribble, West Lancashire, and Wyre.

-Blackpool and Blackburn with Darwen are unitary authorities that do not come under county council control.
-The Lancashire Constabulary covers the shire county and the unitary authorities.
-The ceremonial county, including the unitary authorities, borders Cumbria, North Yorkshire, West Yorkshire, Greater Manchester and Merseyside in the North West England region.

 Geology, landscape, and ecology

-The highest point of the modern county council area is Gragareth, near Whernside, which reaches a height of 627 m (2,057 ft).
-Green Hill near Gragareth has also been cited as the "county" top. of the modern council area.
-However, the highest point in the historic County Palatine is Coniston Old Man in the Lake District at 803 m (2,634 ft), which is regarded as the County Top by those who feel the Local Government Act 1972 (enacted 1974) did not abolish the historic county borders of Lancashire.

-Lancashire rivers drain westwards from the Pennines into the Irish Sea.
-Rivers in Lancashire include the Ribble, Wyre and Lune.
-Their tributaries are the Calder, Darwen, Douglas, Hodder, and Yarrow.
-The Irwell has its source in Lancashire.
+The three main rivers of Lancashire are, from north to south, the Lune, the Wyre, and the Ribble, which all flow west into the Irish Sea.
+The Lune rises in Cumbria, before entering Lancashire and flowing through Lancaster.
+The Wyre rises in Bowland and flows west then south, turning west again across the Fylde and then north as it broadens into its estuary west of Fleetwood.
+The Ribble rises in North Yorkshire, and flows south-west through Lancashire past Clitheroe and Preston before broadening into the Ribble Estuary.
+Many of Lancashire's other rivers are tributaries of the Ribble, including the Calder, Darwen, Douglas, and Hodder.
+The Irwell, which flows through Manchester, has its source in Lancashire.

-To the west of the county are the West Lancashire Coastal Plain and the Fylde coastal plain north of the Ribble Estuary.
+To the west of the county are the Fylde coastal plain and West Lancashire coastal plain, which lie north and south of the Ribble Estuary respectively.
+Apart from the coastal resorts these areas are largely rural and devoted to vegetable crops.
 Further north is Morecambe Bay.
-Apart from the coastal resorts, these areas are largely rural with the land devoted to vegetable crops.
-In the northwest corner of the county, straddling the border with Cumbria, is the Arnside and Silverdale Area of Outstanding Natural Beauty (AONB), characterised by its limestone pavements and home to the Leighton Moss nature reserve.
+In the northwest corner of the county, straddling the border with Cumbria, is the Arnside and Silverdale National Landscape, characterised by its limestone pavements and home to the Leighton Moss nature reserve.

-To the east of the county are upland areas leading to the Pennines.
-North of the Ribble is Beacon Fell Country Park and the Forest of Bowland, another AONB.
+In the east of the county are upland areas leading to the Pennines.
+North of the Ribble are Beacon Fell Country Park and the Forest of Bowland, another National Landscape.
 Much of the lowland in this area is devoted to dairy farming and cheesemaking, whereas the higher ground is more suitable for sheep, and the highest ground is uncultivated moorland.
 The valleys of the River Ribble and its tributary the Calder form a large gap to the west of the Pennines, overlooked by Pendle Hill.
-Most of the larger Lancashire towns are in these valleys South of the Ribble are the West Pennine Moors and the Forest of Rossendale where former cotton mill towns are in deep valleys.
+South of the Ribble are the West Pennine Moors and the Forest of Rossendale, where former cotton mill towns are in deep valleys.
 The Lancashire Coalfield, largely in modern-day Greater Manchester, extended into Merseyside and to Ormskirk, Chorley, Burnley and Colne in Lancashire.